quicwg/base-drafts/draft-ietf-quic-http.md

 A TCP connection error is signaled by abruptly terminating the stream.
 A proxy treats any error in the TCP connection, which includes receiving a TCP segment with the RST bit set, as a stream error of type H3_CONNECT_ERROR; see
 {{errors}}.

 Correspondingly, if a proxy detects an error with the stream or the QUIC connection, it MUST close the TCP connection.
-If the underlying TCP implementation permits it, the proxy SHOULD send a TCP segment with the RST bit set.
+Similarly, if the proxy receives a QUIC RESET_STREAM frame or STOP_SENDING frame for the stream, it MUST close the TCP connection.
+A proxy that receives RESET_STREAM or STOP_SENDING SHOULD send the same frame in response in order to ensure that both directions of the stream are cancelled.
+In all these cases, if the underlying TCP implementation permits it, the proxy SHOULD send a TCP segment with the RST bit set.

 Since CONNECT creates a tunnel to an arbitrary server, proxies that support CONNECT SHOULD restrict its use to a set of known ports or a list of safe